LaneOuyang/heat-tutorial/README.md

 HEAT_URL="https://iad.orchestration.api.rackspacecloud.com/v1/${OS_TENANT_ID}"
 ```

 _Refer to your particular OS for details on how to setup environment variables.
-These can also be passed as command line parameters if you're the type that enjoys things like pokes in the eye with sharp sticks._
+These can also be passed as a **very** long list of command line parameters if you're the type that enjoys things like pokes in the eye with sharp sticks._
 </br>
 </br>
 ### 5. >>Sanity Check<< Local Env